Code-Institute-Submissions/stream2_project1/README.md

 In order to run this site locally, in your terminal, type or paste; git clone https://github.com/al3xk3nny/stream2_project1.

 ## Credits

+### Tech

+- The item forms include a date picker that was sourced from [Gijgo](https://gijgo.com/datepicker/example/bootstrap-4).
+This one in particular was configured for use with Bootstrap 4.

 ### Media